swsrmes/shopware-docker-wiki/Command-List.md

 * `swdc command-list`
 * `swdc console`                   Executes the symfony console for the given project
 * `swdc create-project`            Creates a new Shopware 6 Installation
-* `swdc debug-logs`                Please use this command to collect informations for a Github Issue
+* `swdc debug-logs`                Please use this command to collect information for a GitHub Issue
 * `swdc down`                      Stops the containers
 * `swdc drop`                      Drops the database
-* `swdc es-clear`                  Deletes everything from elasticsearch server
+* `swdc es-clear`                  Deletes everything from Elasticsearch server
 * `swdc generate-command-list`     Generates the command list for README.md
 * `swdc help`
 * `swdc log`                       Shows the log of the specified container